AndLesav/nf_polynomial_roots/README.md

 ## How to use scripts?

 Assume you are in the scripts directory.
 You should ensure that directories named "logs", "data", "heads", "inputs" and "figures" are created next to "scripts" before starting.

 Bash scripts call on Gp or Magma scripts.
 Results of computations are printed in the "logs" directory.

 If one execute a given bash script  ./Script.sh  without argument, some help will be printed, giving the number of parameters required and a quick description of all parameters (obligatory and optional).

 ## How to replicate results and plots from the paper?

 **CAREFUL** : some parameters may need to be changed ***by hand*** in some plot files

-### Heuristics : Section 4
+### Heuristics:

+#### Section 3:
-- Figure 1 : Use script `GaussianHeuristic.sh` (computations in Magma) then `plot_gaussian`
+- Figure 1 : Use script `GaussianHeuristic.sh` (computations in Magma) then
+  `plot_gaussian`

+#### Section 5:
-- Figures 2 and 3 : Use `SpecLLL.sh` (computations in Magma & Pari/Gp) then `plot_spec_lll`
+- Figures 2 and 3 : Use `SpecLLL.sh` (computations in Magma & Pari/Gp) then
+`plot_spec_lll`

 - Precision from norm, figure 16 : Use `PrecisionEvaluation.sh` then `plot_prec_eval`

 - Norm evaluation, figure 4 : Use `NormEvaluation.sh` then `plot_norm_eval`

 ### Absolute method : Section 5